articulate/biplane/README.md

 ### Using Docker

 As the Docker image is pointed at the biplane executable simply provide parameters to actually do something.

-For example:
+Get the help file.

     docker run --rm -it articulate/biplane -h

+Dump the current config to STDOUT

+    docker run --rm -it articulate/biplane dump --host="my-machine-name" --no-https

 ### Config format